67-al-ahad/MonaServer2/README.md

 # Integration with CMake and vcpkg triplets

-Read the followinglink to setup the triplets used by vcpkg to compile MonServer2 with the static library instead of the dlls.
+Read the following link to setup the triplets used by vcpkg to compile MonServer2 with the static library instead of the dlls.

 https://github.com/microsoft/vcpkg/blob/master/docs/users/integration.md#with-cmake

+There is actually a bug with OpenSSL concerning static library.
+I filed a bug on their  vcpkg github repo : https://github.com/microsoft/vcpkg/issues/12001
+Untile they fix that incongruence you would have to rename the 2 libraries installed by vcpkg with adding d(debug) the end end of the file name.

 # SRT Enabled